denverfoundation/storybase/README.rst

 * Searchable help (#507)
 * Story notification emails (#580)
 * Real-time search index updates that use Haystack 2.0+ APIs (#817)
+* Fix formatting of header on intermediary page in social registration flow (#826)

 0.11.3
 ~~~~~~